redixhumayun/redixhumayun.github.io/_drafts/async-runtimes-part-iii.md

 Stackful coroutines are usually referred to by other names such as fibers or green threads.
 Stackless coroutines are just state machines under the hood, and they are sometimes called tasks.
 Both styles of coroutines are sometimes referred to as using the M:N threading model, where M user-space threads or tasks are multiplexed onto N threads of the underlying host system ([thanks to King Protty for pointing this out on Twitter](https://x.com/kingprotty/status/1840413114187006198)).

-The primary difference between the two types of coroutines is in the name - stackful have call stacks allocated (similar to OS thread stacks, although smaller), stackless have no call stacks allocated to them.
+The primary difference between the two types of coroutines is in the name - stackful have call stacks allocated (similar to OS thread stacks), stackless have no call stacks allocated to them.

 Now, there are broadly two classes of schedulers(sometimes referred to as executors or runtimes):
 * Pre-emptive